-One of the issues which I see frequently during a home inspection is ungrounded 3-prong outlets.
-We see often in older homes here in the Cincinnati area.
-What likely occurs is the homeowner goes around to all of the ungrounded (originally wired) 2-prong outlets in the home, and takes the 2-prong receptacles off, and install newer 3-prong receptacles in their place.
+One of the issues which I frequently see during a home inspection is ungrounded 3-prong outlets.
+We often see in older homes here in the Cincinnati area.
+What likely occurs is the homeowner goes around to all of the ungrounded (initially wired) 2-prong outlets in the home, and takes the 2-prong receptacles off, and install newer 3-prong receptacles in their place.

-I would begin by saying that while this is something important to address (meaning fix it), it’s also relatively easy to correct, and generally not something that would not concern me if I discovered it in a home I was going to buy.
+I would begin by saying that while this is something important to address (meaning fix it), it’s also relatively easy to correct, and not something that would not concern me if I discovered it in a home I was going to buy.

-For starters, any outlets in what are considered a wet area, should be grounded.
-Wet areas are exactly what you think; kitchens, bathrooms, garages, the exterior of home, or an unfinished basement.
+For starters, any outlets in what is considered a wet area should be grounded.
+Wet areas are kitchens, bathrooms, garages, the exterior of the home, or an unfinished basement.
 These outlets should be grounded, so in an older home, running a newer 3-wire circuit to these rooms is required.
 In older homes that means replacing the old ungrounded 2-wire circuit, with a modern 3-wired grounded circuit run from the panel to its final location.
 There is another solution which is acceptable, and that’s installing a GFCI or Ground Fault Circuit Interrupter type outlet.
 You are probably familiar with these outlets as they have two buttons on them which read TEST and RESET.
-It’s a spring loaded device that measures any imbalance of electricity (electricity that is seeping out of its circuit), and trips the circuit within a fraction of a second.
+It’s a spring-loaded device that measures any imbalance of electricity (electricity that is seeping out of its circuit) and trips the circuit within a fraction of a second.
 You may get a slight shock, but the flow of electricity is cut almost instantly preventing a painful, or even sometimes fatal shock.
-GFCI’s is a topic onto itself and I’ll write about that in another article.
+GFCI’s is a topic onto itself, and I’ll write about that in another article.

 Leaving the older style 2-prong receptacles on ungrounded circuits in these areas is acceptable.
 The homeowner should be aware that this is a non-grounded outlet, and that is okay.
 As I mentioned above, what a lot of people mistakenly do, is take off the 2-prong receptacle, and install a 3-pronged receptacle in its place.
 Remember, the actual grounding occurs through having the 3rd bare copper wire.
 Just replacing the 2-prong with a 3-prong receptacle doesn’t change the fact that the circuit (the 2-wire system) is ungrounded.
 The 3-prong receptacle is falsely giving the appearance (or illusion) of being grounded when in fact it’s not.

-So what is the solution?
-Basically there are two, (there may be more than 2), but the two which I point out are the obvious choices.
-One is to take all the ungrounded 3-prong receptacles located in non-wet areas (bedrooms and living rooms), and replace them with 2-prong receptacles.
+There are two, (there may be more than 2), but the two which I point out are the obvious choices.
+One is to take all the ungrounded 3-prong receptacles located in non-wet areas (bedrooms and living rooms) and replace them with 2-prong receptacles.
 You can still buy 2-prong outlets at Home Depot or Lowe’s.
-This is the easier and less expensive option of the two acceptable fixes.
+They is the easier and less expensive option of the two acceptable fixes.
 You now know that the outlets are ungrounded, and they are identified by being a 2-prong receptacle.
 The second solution is to rewire the receptacle with a newer, grounded (3-wire circuit).
 This is more involved as it requires running a new wire from the electrical panel up to the room or rooms where you want to have grounded circuits.
-This is more labor intensive, as you are talking about fishing wires throughout the house, which entails drilling holes in floors, and punching holes in the plaster or drywall walls and ceilings to get the wires to their desired place.
-It’s hard to put a price on the cost, because a number of factors come into consideration.
+This is more labor-intensive, as you are talking about fishing wires throughout the house, which entails drilling holes in floors, and punching holes in the plaster or drywall walls and ceilings to get the wires to their desired place.
+It’s hard to put a price on the cost because some factors come into consideration.
 The length of the wire that has to be run, the access involved, the number of holes required (both to be made and to be patched later) all vary.
-Running a circuit or two through a house is not going to cost tens of thousands of dollars, but it will probably start in the high hundreds (think $400-$600) for one circuit, and go up from there depending on how many you want added.
+Running a circuit or two through a house is not going to cost tens of thousands of dollars, but it will probably start in the high hundreds (think $400-$600) for one circuit, and go up from there depending on how many you want to be added.

-Rob Wetterstroem is an ASHI certified Home Inspector, and the owner of American Verified Home Inspections.
-AVHI is a multi inspector firm located in Cincinnati, OH.
+Rob Wetterstroem is an ASHI certified Home Inspector and the owner of American Verified Home Inspections.
+AVHI is a multi-inspector firm located in Cincinnati, OH.